-At Magdalen I am the course director for the undergraduate degree in Archaeology and Anthropology and I teach all the core papers in anthropology within it.
-I also give tutorials for the anthropology papers in the Human Sciences degree.
-I give lectures for all students taking the Archaeology and Anthropology degree and have supervised undergraduate dissertations in anthropology, human sciences, history and the history of art.
+At Magdalen I am usually the Course Director for the undergraduate degree in Archaeology and Anthropology and I teach all the core papers in anthropology within it for students in our College.
+Beyond Magdalen, I give lectures for all students taking the Archaeology and Anthropology degree from across the University and I have supervised undergraduate dissertations in anthropology, human sciences, history and the history of art.
 At postgraduate level I mainly teach on the Visual, Material and Museum Anthropology degrees.
 I also run a specialist course on the anthropology of art and I supervise doctoral students.

 N.B.
 During the academic year 2021-2022 I will be on College leave and not teaching or acting as Director of Studies for Archaeology and Anthropology at Magdalen.

 My research and writing focuses on contemporary art, photography in colonial and post-colonial contexts, monuments and memory construction, histories of museums and collections, and the politics of representation with particular reference to Tibet, the Himalayas and the Tibetan diaspora.
 These interests are reflected in my professional roles within the University of Oxford and in my publications and research projects.